kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +-------+---------------------+
     1 row in set (0.00 sec)

-Same procedure for the other slave:
+Same procedure for the second slave:

     S:8715945 [ci4]>SELECT id_ex, ca_tmstmp FROM cmp_ex_sitemap WHERE id_ex = 6;
     +-------+---------------------+